Traditions - General Info Section

 The telephone code for France is 33

-The 08 is reserved for special numbers.
+The 08 is reserved for special numbers and services.

 Orange is the French multinational telecommunications corporation formerly known as France Telecom.

-Telephone Area Code 01
+Area Code 01

 Corresponds to the city of Paris and the departments of the Paris region or Ile de France: